mmarzolla/parallel-intersections/README.md

 This repository contains a parallel implementation of the intersection-counting algorithm described in the paper:

-> G. D'angelo, G. Birolo, P. Fariselli, M. Marzolla, "Parallel
+> M. Marzolla, G. Birolo, G. D'Angelo, P. Fariselli, "Parallel
 > Intersection Counting on Shared-Memory Multiprocessors and GPUs"

 ## Requirements